nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 **(Steps 5 to 6)** An ArrayList of `Workout` object is created to store the workouts in the `Plan` object we get in the previous step.

-**(Step 7 to 9)** The `PlanList#listPlanDetails()` method will then loop through the workout list which we get in the previous step and show the name of the workouts with number of repetitions to the user.
+**(Steps 7 to 9)** The `PlanList#listPlanDetails()` method will then loop through the workout list which we have obtained in the previous step and show the name of the workouts with number of repetitions to the user.
 The following is an example of what will be displayed to the user when the `plan /details` command is entered:

 ```